Particular/docs.particular.net/samples/hosting/self-hosting/sample.md

 ---
 title: NServiceBus self hosting
-summary: This sample shows how to host in your own process an instance of NServiceBus.
+summary: This sample shows how to host an in-process instance of NServiceBus
 tags:
 - Hosting
 related: